collin-bchkmr/collin-bchkmr/README.md

 # Hi!
 ---
 # About me
-I'm Collin, 16 years old and from Germany.
+Hi!
+I'm 16 years old and from Germany.
 I'm currently trying to find a project to rewrite in another language to get better at coding.<br />

 My hobbies are:
 - Coding